Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: The RTC Architecture

+The RTT technique aligns memory accesses with refresh requests such that explicit refresh operations can be eliminated as accesses already implicitly refresh DRAM rows.
+To achieve the alignment of accesses and refreshes, the RTC Frontend Controller implements Algorithm~\ref{alg:rate_matching_algo} that we explain in Section~\ref{subsec:rtt}.
+By running the algorithm, the RTC Frontend Controller determines whether DRAM should perform an access using the next address generated by the AGU or a refresh operation using the refresh counter.

-We modify the DRAM architecture to implement RTC control logic, which implements the RTT and PAAR mechanisms and provides an interface for reconfiguring them.
-In Figure~\ref{fig:statemachineinitialization}, we describe the operation of the RTC control logic using a state diagram.
-During the initial $idle$ state, the RTC control logic expects signals for reconfiguring one of its three components (shaded with different colors) or transitioning to $Active$ state where RTT is active (operation during $Active$ state is described in Figure~\ref{fig:statemachinefullrttskiprtt}).
+In Figure~\ref{fig:statemachineinitialization}, we describe the operation of the \emph{RTC Frontend Controller} using a state diagram.
+During the initial $idle$ state, the \emph{RTC Frontend Controller} expects signals for reconfiguring one of its three components (shaded with different colors).
+Once reconfigured, it transitions into the $Active$ state, where RTT is enabled (we describe operation in $Active$ state in Figure~\ref{fig:statemachinefullrttskiprtt}).

-To enter a reconfiguration state, the $load$ signal ($ld$) has to be asserted along with another signal that indicates which of the three reconfiguration states to enter.
-First, when $refr = 1$, the RTC control logic reconfigures the start and end bounds of the refresh counter using new values received from the memory controller in successive DRAM cycles.
-Second, when $rtt = 1$, the RTC control logic reconfigures the RTT counter.
-Third, when $rate\_fsm=1$, the RTC control logic reconfigures the two parameters $N_a$ and $N_r$ that we describe in Section~\ref{subsec:rtt}.
+To enter a reconfiguration state, the $load$ signal ($ld$) has to be asserted along with one of the three signals that indicate which of the reconfiguration states to enter.
+First, when \texttt{refr=1}, the \emph{RTC Controller} reconfigures the start and end row addresses of the \emph{Configurable Refresh Counter}.
+Second, when \texttt{rtt=1}, the \emph{RTC Controller} reconfigures the Row and Column AGUs.
+Third, when \texttt{rate\_fsm=1}, the \emph{RTC Controller} reconfigures the $N_a$ and $N_r$ parameters that we describe in Section~\ref{subsec:rtt}.

-In Figure~\ref{fig:statemachinefullrttskiprtt}, we show the state diagram describing the RTT operation.
-While RTC configuration is in progress, the \emph{cke} signal remains low to keep RTT in \emph{idle} state.
-After reconfiguration finishes, the memory controller starts RTT operation by setting $cke$ and $ld$ to 0.
-In the \emph{Act} state, the RTC control logic generates a DRAM command to activate the row that either the RTT counter or the refresh counter points to as shown in Figure~\ref{fig:modifiedddr3}.
+In Figure~\ref{fig:statemachinefullrttskiprtt}, we show a diagram that describes the operation of RTT.
+While RTC reconfiguration is in progress, the \emph{CKE} signal remains low to keep RTT in \emph{idle} state.
+After reconfiguration finishes, the memory controller starts RTT operation by setting \texttt{CKE} and \texttt{ld} to 0.